adithyaamara/telegram-cloud/README.md

 - From the URL, copy last part, a number that starts with -100.
 This is your channel ID.
 - Add newly created bot as an admin to this private channel.
 (So that bot can upload files to private channel.)
 - Clone code, Create a .env file in current directory with below variables set
-- Run `source start.sh` / `bash start.sh` in terminal to run the program in local.
+- Run `source run.sh` / `bash run.sh` in terminal to run the program in local.
     > Access Homepage at: `localhost:443` [SSL Enabled]
 - To run as container, Run `docker-compose up -d`, access homepage at `machine-ip-or-hostname:443`
     > .env can be deleted once compose setup starts up.